Tell us your real names, country of birth, date of birth, and childhood experience.

 Live a life of passion.

-Tell the kind of advice you will give to an upcoming artist.
+Tell us the piece of advice you will give to an upcoming artist.

 Our band has only been around for a year, so we are just now pushing our name out there.
 Your blog is one of our first features.
 We spent the last year recording our EP and playing various gigs to get enough income to invest in both the recording and in all the marketing necessary to create traction and generate a following both online and through live shows.
 We’ve played over 100 shows in the last year, and have had several statewide tours through various ski/mountain towns located in Colorado.
 Soon we will do our first regional tour to promote our EP.
 We have been featured on KCSU (Colorado State University radio) and 93.3 KTCL (Northern Colorado radio).